A General Framework for Importance Sampling with Markov Random Walks: Choice of Link Functions

 and $g(x)$ is the solution to the Poisson equation

 where $\pi$ is the stationary distribution of the underlying Markov chain $\{X_n,n \geq 0\}$, $I$ is the identity operator and $\mathcal{P}_0$ is the operator defined in \eqref{eq:operator} with $\theta=0$.
-The asymptotic optimal tilting distribution\footnote{ It should be emphasized that there may be different twisted probabilities that are asymptotic equivalent in the LAN family, which all achieve the same, smallest asymptotic variance in the sense of Definition \ref{def:asymptotic optimal lan}.
+The asymptotic optimal tilting distribution\footnote{ It should be emphasized that different twisted probabilities may be asymptotic equivalent in the LAN family, which all achieve the same, smallest asymptotic variance in the sense of Definition \ref{def:asymptotic optimal lan}.
 Hence the optimal link function may not be unique.
-In Theorem \ref{thm:lan optimal linear}, a specific link function is given that induces the asymptotic optimal tilting distribution within the LAN family, which is tractable and whose finite sample variance is easy to be minimized. } within the LAN family for an event under the asymptotic normal regime is achieved when $\theta-\eta = o(\frac{1}{\sqrt{n}})$. \end{theorem}
+In Theorem \ref{thm:lan optimal linear}, a specific link function is given that induces the asymptotic optimal tilting distribution within the LAN family, which is tractable and whose finite sample variance is easy to minimize. } within the LAN family for an event under the asymptotic normal regime is achieved when $\theta-\eta = o(\frac{1}{\sqrt{n}})$. \end{theorem}

 Here $\frac{\partial \psi}{\partial \theta}$ stands for the partial derivative with respect to the third argument, recalling their definition in \eqref{eq:innovation}.
 The first term in \eqref{eq:md choose k} is the conditional mean of the increment: $\frac{\partial \psi}{\partial \theta}(x,x',0) = \E[Y_1|X_0 = x, X_1 = x']$.
 The second term is characterized by the solution to a Poisson equation rather than an eigenvalues-eigenfunctions problem.
 Assumption \ref{ass:rigorous} may not be needed if we can get the explicit solutions directly.
 The properties of LAN family can be proved only under Assumptions \ref{ass:convex} and \ref{ass:recurrent} in the existing literature (see \citealt{alsmeyer1999sMRW} for details).